 Another important man to note is Eberhard Bethge.
 His name is found next to Bonhoeffer’s on nearly every book edition as an editor as well as on the original text.
 He met Bonhoeffer after attending one of his seminars and became his close friend as well as a confidant during an era where trust was at an all-time low (Feil).
 Bethge had the same fighting spirit that Bonhoeffer did, as he was arrested for an attempted assassination of Adolf Hitler on July 20, 1944, but was rescued by Soviets before his trial.
 He is the man that can be credited with compiling and editing the writings of Bonhoeffer.

-The first publishing of the book, Widerstand und Ergebung, was in 1951 by München: C. Kaiser.
+The first publishing of the book Widerstand und Ergebung was in 1951 by München: C. Kaiser.
 There is not much to be found other than books published under the same name when looking for more information about C. Kaiser, but it does seem to be a popular publisher.
 This work, or collection of works, has been published and edited dozens of times and is readily available in a variety of languages.
 When looking strictly through the UCSB library database, there are 22 different editions of Widerstand und Ergebung in just German and English alone with the results split relatively evenly.
 There was also a Spanish and a French translation, but most of the other translations that came up only mentioned the work partially, not a direct translation.
 These works tackled the theoretical concepts Bonhoeffer discusses in a broader sense, which were also presented in Chinese and Italian.
 When looking at goodreads.com, there were 131 editions available of Letters and Papers from Prison in a variety of different mediums and languages which included some less popular dialects like Icelandic.
 There are also numerous enlarged editions of the text which include extra personal letters as well as theological reflections, according to a review of the text (Letters and Papers from Prison).
 Some of the most notable translations are the French translation in 1957 and the English translation in 1953.
 This is due to the speed at which the translations came out.
 There are thousands of German books that were written shortly after World War 2, but there was a need to get this one translated and spread to the masses at an accelerated rate.
 But why is that?
 The other most notable translation comes from 1967 and according to John Godsey, who was an American theologian, it was so many levels above the previous editions, that all others ought to be burned (Bonhoeffer Works, Volume 8).
 Although this may be hyperbolic speech, it also serves as an indicator of the shear amount of effort that has gone into collecting, editing, and distributing Bonhoeffer’s words, over 20 years after he was killed.